ddman1101/ddman1101.github.io/index.markdown

+layout: home
+author_profile: true

-## This is Jerry's blog for something I thought and study
+## This is Jerry's blog